 There are four factors to consider when looking into the option best suited for your company.

 - Are you requiring Multi-factor Authentication?

 - The strength of credentials is a topic growing in interest lately.
 Your organization may be having discussions which consider RSA within your environment.
 Multi-factor authentication usually provides that ability for a second authentication to be required from your mobile phone which provides added security.
-This approach does require you to consider Active Directory Federation Services (ADFS).
+This approach does require you to consider Entra ID Federation Services.

 - Is there an existing environment that supports email and messaging?

 - Many environments include a variety of technologies such as: Lotus, Exchange, Lync, Office Communicator, 3rd party solutions for email or messaging, which are in use in your current environment.
 As the complexity of the environment goes up, the requirement to discuss the pros and cons of each approach also requires more time.